 Investing in their home, health, and future

-Recognizing some of her niece and nephew's health issues could be attributed to consuming unsafe water and the lack of a toilet at home, she was determined to get a water connection and toilet installed in their house.
+Recognizing that some of her niece and nephews' health issues could be attributed to consuming unsafe water and the lack of a toilet at home, she was determined to get a water connection and toilet installed in their house.

 Lelita runs a fairly large grocery stall in Mercato Modello, from which she earns enough to support the household income.
-It is with a portion of this money she knew she could repay a small loan through the microfinance institution whom introduced her to the idea of finance as a solution their household water and sanitation needs.
+It is with a portion of this money she knew she could repay a small loan as a solution to their household water and sanitation needs.
 Without finance, she and John would not be able to pay for the construction.

 Now pleased to have a finished bathroom and sink, Lelita is not only relieved her niece and nephews have access to clean, safe water and a private toilet, but she is also proud her commitment to their grandparents is being fulfilled.